MicrosoftDocs/nav-content/dynamics-nav-app/intercompany-how-work-documents-journals.md

 ---
-title: Post Intercompany Documents and Journals| Microsoft Docs
+title: Post Intercompany Documents and Journals
 description: Use intercompany documents to post transactions with your intercompany partners.
 services: project-madeira
 documentationcenter: ''